preesm/preesm.github.io/_tutos/19-cpufpga_codegen.md

 ## Deployment on Kria260

-First, setup the KRIA260 board by following the tutorial fit to your linux version : https://xilinx.github.io/kria-apps-docs/kr260/build/html/docs/linux_boot.html

-Then, follow these steps to deply on Kria260:
+Follow these steps to deply on Kria260:
 - run the packaging script : `bash package_app.sh generated_tuto`.
 This will store all the necessary files in a single PACKAGE folder.
 - before booting the board, blug the ethernet and uart cables to the computer.
 Start a uart communication with the board : `picocom -b 115200 /dev/ttyUSB1`.
 - plug the power cord into the board to boot it.
 The initial login and password are "ubuntu".